-So for example, if I was at the Fashion Institue of Technology I’d say I’m on 7th and 27th street or I’m on 27th between 7th and 8th ave.
+So for example, if I were at the Fashion Institute of Technology, I’d say I’m on 7th and 27th street, or I’m on 27th between 7th and 8th ave.
 Once you look at a map, it will make more sense!

 New York City is called “the City”!